Sawshark: Comparison with sawfish

 Saw sharks and sawfish are cartilaginous fish possessing large saws.
-These are the only two fish that have a long blade-like snout.
+These are the only two fish that have a long saw-like rostrum, however, there are extinct families that also possess the saw-like rostrum such as Sclerorhynchoidei, or sawskates.
 Although they are similar in appearances, saw sharks are distinct from sawfish.
 Sawfish are not sharks, but a type of ray.
 The gill slits of the sawfishes are positioned on the underside like a ray, but the gill slits of the saw shark are positioned on the side like a shark.
-Sawfish can have a much larger size, lack barbels, and have evenly sized teeth rather than alternating teeth of the saw shark.
-Clear difference is that a sawfish has no barbels and a saw shark has a prominent pair halfway along the saw.
+Sawfish can have a much larger size, lack barbels, and have evenly sized saw-teeth rather than alternating saw-teeth of the saw shark.
+The saw-like rostrum shape also varies between the two families of fish, sawfish having a more broad rostrum and saw sharks demonstrating a more blade-like structure.
+A clear difference is that a sawfish has no barbels and a saw shark has a prominent pair halfway along the saw.
 The saw shark uses these like other bottom fish, as a kind of antennae, feeling the way along the ocean bottom until it finds some prey of interest.
 Both the saw shark and the sawfish utilize the electroreceptors on the saw, ampullae of Lorenzini, to detect the electric field given off by buried prey.